 Is coaching therapy?

 Nope, coaching is not therapy.
 Coaching focuses on strategic planning and personal growth and does not attempt to heal emotional trauma.
-My perspective is that therapy tends to start with discussing events that have happened in the past, in service of understanding one’s current situation today; coaching begins with what’s happening right now, in service of taking action towards future goals.
+My perspective is that therapy tends to start with discussing past events (particularly those that caused trauma or grief), in service of understanding one’s current situation, while coaching starts with what’s happening right now, in service of achieving future goals.
 Coaches regularly refer clients to other professionals for issues that are better suited to a therapeutic relationship.

 What is a typical session like?

 Coaching is conversational, client-led, and action-oriented.
 The hallmark of coaching is self-responsibility: the client sets the agenda for the session and the coach follows that agenda.
-You can expect me to offer powerful, clarifying questions and focused, fine-tuned planning tools.
+You can expect me to offer powerful, clarifying questions and focused, fine-tuned planning tools and strategies for change.
 I’ll help you develop your next steps, and I’ll offer to hold you accountable for them.
 I enjoy coaching because it’s so dynamic, fluid, and often, surprising!
 Also, 100% of my coaching sessions have included laughter, so, be prepared for that.

 Okay, but what does it cost?

 I’m currently charging $150 per session, with an eight-session minimum.
-I will always offer a free 30-minute sample session (in-person or over the phone) so we can check out the overlap between what I’m offering and what you’re seeking.
+I will always offer a free 60-minute strategy session (in-person or over the phone) so we can explore the overlap between what I’m offering and what you’re seeking.
 If cost is an issue, please don’t hesitate to contact me; I’m committed to offering a limited number of need-based spots to my community.

 What’s the impact of coaching?